kucherenk0/AcrionisTasks/README.md

 # SubstringFinder

-Simple commanline tool that returns given text with '*' after every matching to pattern string
+Simple commandline tool that returns given text with '*' after every matching to pattern string

 ### NOTE
 In oder to run this tool you need java jdk to be installed